r-lidar/rlas/README.md

 * **Windows**: Install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).
 * **Mac**: Install `Xcode` from the Mac App Store.
 * **Linux**: Install the R development package, usually called `r-devel` or `r-base-dev`

+## Changelogs

+### v1.1.0

+* Change: `readlasdata()` gains two parameters enabling to clip data while reading the file.
+This is a streaming clip.
+The file is read in two passes.
+First it computes the number of points to load to allocate only the required amount of memory for these point.
+Then it read the points.
+* Change: all the default option for `readlasdata()` are now `TRUE`

 ## Copyright Information